Where the Desert Meets the Sea: Mauritania

 Mauritania is a land of contrasts, and in ten days we are going to squeeze a lot in.
 This tour is off the bikes to let us explore on foot and by car places that bikes can’t reach.

-We’ll wander the streets of the ancient Saharan trading towns of Ouadane and Chinguetti, make camp in desert oases, and spend a night with some nomads and their camels in the desert, falling asleep stargazing.
-We’ll swim in the Atlantic next to the towering dunes of the Banc d’Arguin National Park.
-We’ll bake bread under the Saharan sands, learn to dance, Mauritanian style, and watch sunsets from the tops of sand dunes.
+We’ll wander the streets of the ancient Saharan trading towns of Ouadane and Chinguetti, relax in lush oases, and spend a night with some nomads and their camels in the desert, falling asleep stargazing.
+We’ll swim in the Atlantic next to the towering dunes of the Banc d’Arguin National Park, and we’ll camp next to Africa’s largest monolith.
+We’ll bake bread under the Saharan sands, and we’ll learn to dance, Mauritanian style.

 Itinerary